The SAFE Method™: Therapy for Anxiety, Perfectionism & Trauma

-What Is the SAFE Method™?
+What is the SAFE Method™?

+The SAFE Method™ stands for Self-Awareness, Acceptance, Facing, and Embodiment.
+This method integrates evidence-based approaches such as CBT,EMDR, and ACT, with mindfulness and nervous-system awareness.
 It’s not about fixing what’s broken.
 It’s about teaching your mind and body that you’re safe enough to feel again.

 “You can’t heal what you don’t see.”

-Most anxious professionals live in their heads — analysing, predicting, preparing.
+Most highly-functional people who struggle with chronic stress, mood swings or anxiety live in their heads - usually preoccupied with analysing, predicting, preparing.
 The problem is that awareness often stops at thinking.
 The SAFE Method™ invites you to expand awareness to include the body.
+Through gentle experiential guided practices, you begin to notice patterns and sensations without rushing to solve them.

 This isn’t self-analysis; it’s gentle noticing.
 It’s learning the language of your nervous system.

-👉 Try this:
+Try this:

 Pause for 10 seconds.